leandergangso/active-campus/README.md

 # Aktiv Campus Event Organization

-This is a 2 semester project for the course APP2000.
+This is our group project for the course APP2000.
-For the frontend, **react.js** is used to create a single page application.
-While **firebase** is used as the backend.

-The web-app can be found live at: `https://DOMAIN.TOP` (not yet ready)
+> Visit at: `https://www.domain.top` (not ready)

+We will be building this out with the following tech stack:

+- React.JS
+- Redux?
+- Tailwind
+- Firebase

 Group members: